Joint Direct Attack Munition: Upgrades

-In November 2014, the U.S. Air Force began development of a version of the GBU-31 JDAM intended to track and attack sources of electronic warfare jamming directed to disrupt the munitions' guidance.
+In November 2014, the U.S. Air Force began development of a version of the GBU-31 JDAM intended to track and attack sources of electronic warfare (EW) jamming directed to disrupt the munitions' guidance.
 The Home-on-Jam seeker works similar to the AGM-88 HARM to follow the source of a radio-frequency jammer to destroy it.

 JDAM Extended Range

-In 2006, the Australian Defence Science and Technology Organisation in conjunction with Boeing Australia successfully tested extended range 500 lb JDAM variants at Woomera Test Range.
+In 2006, the Australian Defence Science and Technology Organisation in conjunction with Boeing Australia successfully tested extended range 500 lb JDAM variants at the Woomera Test Range.

 In 2009, Boeing announced that it will jointly develop the Joint Direct Attack Munition Extended Range (JDAM-ER) 2000 lb version with South Korea.
 The wing kit will triple the range of JDAM to 80 km for the same accuracy, and will cost $10,000 per unit.
 The first prototypes were completed in 2010 or 2011.

 The wing kits of Australia's JDAM-ER weapons will be built by Ferra Engineering.
 First tests were to be conducted in 2013 with production orders in 2015.